Trekking Poles Test 2026: Carbon vs. Aluminium – Which Ones Are Really Worth It?

 • Downhill: 5–10 cm longer

-Which Trekking Poles for Which Type of Hiker?
+Which Trekking Poles for Which Hiker Type?

-What to Look for When Buying
+What to Watch for When Buying

 1. Grip and Strap